kudojp/StarBucksPromotionAnalysis/README.md

 ## Project Overview

 This is my final project in Udacity Data Scinentist Nanodegree.
 In this project, I will create a predictive model to predict whether a customer would complete a coupon **when they first view it**.
-(It is tricky that even if a customer does not view and displat the coupon in the shop, the coupon can be automatically used once he spends the amount needed.)
+(It is tricky that even if a customer does not view or display the coupon in the shop, the coupon can be automatically used once he spends the amount needed.)

 Data set used in this project is a simplified version of the real Starbucks app.